Arithmetic Moduli and Lifting of Enriques Surfaces: Polarized Moduli and Lifting

-The functor $\DefGrp$ restricted to the subcategory of local Artin $k$-algebras has pro-representable hull $k[[x,y]]/(xy)$, see the discussion before Theorem \ref{thm:unobstructed polarized deformations}.
-But then, the statements about smoothness and transversal intersections follow from Theorem \ref{thm:unobstructed polarized deformations}.

-Generic hyperplane sections of $\Psi(\PP^5)\subseteq\PP^{11}$ (notation as in Theorem \ref{thm:unobstructed polarized deformations}) yield smooth singular, classical and supersingular Enriques surfaces with ample Cossec--Verra polarizations, see also \cite[\S3]{bm3}.
-Since ampleness and smoothness are open properties, there exist open and dense substacks of $\ModulPolAmple^G$ for $G=\mu_2,\ZZ/2\ZZ$, and $\alpha_2$, respectively, corresponding to smooth surfaces.
+As shown in \cite[\S3]{bm3}, generic geometric hyperplane sections of $\Psi^G(\PP_{k}^5)\subseteq\PP_{{k}}^{11}$ yield smooth singular ($G=\ZZ/2\ZZ$), classical ($G=\mu_2$) and supersingular ($G=\alpha_2$) Enriques surfaces, respectively.
+Clearly, $\OO_{\PP^{11}}(1)$ restricts to an ample Cossec--Verra polarization on these surfaces.
+Since ampleness and smoothness are open properties, there exist open and dense substacks of $\MMod^G$ for $G=\mu_2,\ZZ/2\ZZ$, and $\alpha_2$, respectively, whose geometric points correspond to smooth surfaces.

-We partly postpone the computation of the dimension to Section \ref{sec:final}: namely, for $G=\ZZ/2\ZZ$ and $\mu_2$ we shall prove there that the just-established open and dense substacks of $\ModulPolAmple^G$ parametrizing smooth surfaces are isomorphic to open substacks of the yet to be defined stack $\ModulPolSmooth$.
-Thus, it will suffice to compute the dimension at such points of $\ModulPolSmooth$, which is equal to $10$, see the discussion after Proposition \ref{prop:forgetful functor}.
-From this, the dimension and the local description of $\ModulPolAmple^{\alpha_2}$ follows from Theorem \ref{thm:unobstructed polarized deformations} and the description of $\DefGrp$.
+We postpone the computation of the dimension of the three components to the proofs of Theorem \ref{thm:nice moduli} and the proof of Theorem \ref{thm:singular moduli} below: namely, we shall prove there that the just-established open and dense substacks of $\MMod^G$ parametrizing smooth surfaces are isomorphic to open substacks of the yet to be defined stack $\ModulPolSmooth$.
+Thus, it will suffice to compute the dimension at such points of $\ModulPolSmooth$, which is equal to $10$.

-\begin{Remark} Over the complex numbers, Casnati \cite{Casnati} considered Enriques surfaces together with invertible sheaves with self-intersection $4$, and showed that the corresponding moduli space is rational.
-Clearly, not every such polarization is Cossec--Verra.
-Nevertheless, in view of this result it would be interesting to know whether the components of $\ModulPolAmple$ are rational. \end{Remark}
+\begin{Remark} Over the complex numbers, Casnati \cite{Casnati} considered degree $4$ polarized Enriques surfaces, and showed that the corresponding moduli space is rational.
+Clearly, not every such polarization is Cossec--Verra, only generic ones.
+In view of Casnati's result, it would be interesting to know whether the components of $\ModulPolAmple\otimes_\ZZ k$ are rational for every field $k$. \end{Remark}

-Clearly, we do not have to restrict ourselves to deformations over $k$-algebras.
-We leave it to the reader to use the previous proof to show that in fact